Wagging tails: therapy dog cheers Spanish special-needs kids during COVID

 His students have become more responsive and collaborative, with faster reactions, “so we understood that (the dog) was a very important tool for us,” he said.

-For Hector Aguera, a 14-year-old with Asperger’s syndrome from the nearby town of Terrassa, his first encounters with his own therapy dog Niko four years ago were somewhat scary.
+For Hector Aguera, a 14-year-old with autism spectrum disorder from the nearby town of Terrassa, his first encounters with his own therapy dog Niko four years ago were somewhat scary.

 “I was very afraid of him because I had never seen such a big dog,” he said.